Search by Keyword

 (John Lennon – Paul McCartney)

 Since nearly eight-and-a-half months had transpired since their last hit single, was there any threat to the career of The Beatles?
 Not at all!
 With The Monkees' career being all but non-existent by that time and no one else monopolizing the charts to that degree, the “Get Back” single was highly anticipated and very well received.
-With this being the first American Beatles single to be released in stereo, it was heard in all its glory and topped the US Billboard Hot 100 for an astonishing five weeks.
+With this being the first US Beatles single to be released in stereo, it was heard in all its glory and topped the American Billboard Hot 100 for an astonishing five weeks.

 Songwriting History

-“We were sitting in the studio and we made it up out of thin air.
+“We were all sitting in the studio and we made it up out of thin air.
 We started to write words there and then.
 When we finished it, we recorded at Apple Studios and made it into a song to rollercoast by.”

-"I've never composed on the bass.
+"I have never composed on the bass.
 Never.
 Not to this day!"
 This quote from Paul's 2021 book "The Lyrics" is found to be false.
 Four days into the new album project, on January 7th, 1969, Paul began strumming out a rhythm on his Hofner bass guitar at Twickenham Studios without any real aim or goal other than to get a good feel for a possible song.
-This actual event, the only time one can witness a Beatles song being written from scratch, can be seen in Peter Jackson's 2021 series "Get Back."
-He mumbled nonsense and changed chords haphazardly until he struck upon something that sounded good to him.
+This actual event, the only time one can witness a Beatles song being written from scratch, can be seen in Peter Jackson's 2021 documentary "Get Back."
+Paul mumbled nonsense and changed chords haphazardly until striking upon something that sounded good to him.
 Lyrical phrases then started to materialize for Paul, such as the chorus's “get back to where you once belonged,” which Ringo began singing with him.
 Inspiration went even further on that day as the structure of a song began to develop, which included verses and choruses and even more lyrical ideas for one of the verses.
 John wasn't present at this time but, in the next number of days, Lennon also contributed lyrical ideas and, by January 23rd, 1969, a complete song was fully formed.

-“The words were not racist at all,” Paul states in “Many Years From Now.”
-“They were antiracist.
+“These words were not racist at all,” Paul explained in the 1997 book “Many Years From Now” “They were antiracist.
 If there was any group that was not racist it was The Beatles.
 Many people have since claimed to be the JoJo and they're not, let me put that straight!
-I had no particular person in mind, again it was a fictional character, half man, half woman, all very ambiguous.
-I often left things ambiguous, I like doing that in my songs."
-Also of some concern was the lyric about JoJo leaving his home in Tucson to obtain "California grass," this being established as purchasing property in relocating from Arizona and not in reference to marijuana as many thought.
+I had no particular person in mind.
+Again it was a fictional character, half man, half woman, all very ambiguous.
+I often left things ambiguous, I liked doing that in my songs."
+Also of some concern was the lyric about JoJo leaving his home in Tucson, Arizona in order to obtain "California grass," this being established as purchasing property in relocating from Arizona and not in reference to pot as a lot of people thought.
 After all, "grass" rhymes with "last" much better than "land" or "property" would.
-As for Paul's choice of "Tucson, Arizona," Apple receptionist and secretary Chris O'Dell (whom George wrote about in his song "Miss O'Dell") happened to have been raised there, speculation pointing to this being an inspiration for this choice of location in "Get Back."
+As for McCartney's choice of "Tucson, Arizona," Apple's receptionist and secretary Chris O'Dell (whom George wrote about in his song "Miss O'Dell") happened to have been raised there, speculation pointing to this being his inspiration for this choice of location in "Get Back."

-"The others laughed at that - quite understandably - because by then it was not really a practical solution.
+"The others all laughed at that - quite understandably - because by then it was not really a practical solution.
 John had just met Yoko, and he clearly needed to escape to a new place, whereas I was saying we should escape to an old place.
 Reviving the old Beatles just wasn't on the cards.
 It too late to be recommending that we not forget who we were and where we once were from.
 If my dream at the time really was to get back to where we once belonged, John's dream was to go beyond where we once belonged, to go somewhere we didn't yet belong."

 Recording History